Bug Check 0x7E: SYSTEM_THREAD_EXCEPTION_NOT_HANDLED

 If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.

-Check with your hardware vendor for any BIOS updates.
-Hardware issues, such as BIOS incompatibilities, memory conflicts, and IRQ conflicts can also generate this error.
+Check with your hardware vendor for any ACPI or other firmware updates.
+Hardware issues, such as system incompatibilities, memory conflicts, and IRQ conflicts can also generate this error.

 Confirm that any new hardware that is installed is compatible with the installed version of Windows.
 For example, you can get information about required hardware at Windows 10 Specifications.